 “He threw me on the ground.
 I wrestled with him and got away from him.
 I rushed in and got my gun, put a cartridge in it and came out and shot him in the head.”

 Dale’s trial took place in the Supreme Court in Brisbane before Justice Lukin.
-Born in Condamine, Lukin was the first local-born Judge of the Queensland Supreme Court.
+Born in Condamine, Lukin was the first local-born judge of the Queensland Supreme Court.
 He possessed remarkable commonsense.
 He analysed evidence forensically, not allowing prejudice and hysteric moral judgements to cloud his thoughts.

 All the witness statements and forensic evidence pointed to guilt.
 Dale’s counsel, James William Blair, needed a compelling argument to save Harry Dale from the gallows.
 All he had was the defendant’s statement to the police that Hawes attempted sodomy on him.
 However, Blair, later Chief Justice of Queensland, wouldn’t risk putting his client on the stand.

 Novelist Frank Hardy described Blair as “a fat jovial whisky-drinking fellow who married a barmaid [and] didn’t take life or justice very seriously.”
-The truth in that statement kept Blair off the bench until relatively late in life but also gifted him a worldliness which served him well as a defence barrister.
+The truth in that statement kept Blair off the bench until relatively late in life but also gifted him a worldliness that served him well as a defence barrister.

 Gay Panic Defence